MicrosoftDocs/defender-docs/defender-xdr/microsoft-365-defender-portal.md

 Search results are categorized by sections related to your search terms.
 You can search across the following entities in the Microsoft Defender portal:

-- **Devices** - supported for Defender for Endpoint, Defender for Identity, Defender for Cloud, and Microsoft Sentinel (Preview).
+- **Devices** - supported for Defender for Endpoint, Defender for Identity, Defender for Cloud, and Microsoft Sentinel.

-- **Users** - supported for Defender for Endpoint, Defender for Identity, Defender for Cloud Apps, and Microsoft Sentinel (Preview).
+- **Users** - supported for Defender for Endpoint, Defender for Identity, Defender for Cloud Apps, and Microsoft Sentinel.

 - **Files, IPs, and URLs** - same capabilities as in Defender for Endpoint.

   > [!NOTE]